PASTOR BRAD'S PAGE

 a 2008 graduate of Lancaster Theological Seminary, where he received his Master of Divinity degree and was awarded the 2008 Rev. Delores Berry prize for preaching.
 He was ordained into Christian ministry by the Lebanon Association of the Penn Central Conference of the United Church of Christ on June 1, 2008.
 Prior to beginning his pastorate here at New Covenant on August 1, 2015, he served as the pastor of St. Paul’s Summer Hill UCC in Auburn, Pa (located southeast of Pottsville, PA).

-Pastor Brad and his wife Michelle were born and raised in Lebanon County and now reside in the area with their dog, Chloe.
+Pastor Brad and his wife Michelle were born and raised in Lebanon County and now reside in the area with their dog, Barkley.